javadbayazi/home/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-MJ is a PhD student at Mila and the University of Montreal (UdeM), working under the supervision of Jocelyn Faubert and Irina Rish.
-MJ's research focuses on robustness and transfer learning in artificial intelligence, with recent work evaluating and developing foundation models and time series forecasting.
-He has dedicated his academic career to exploring the intricacies of AI, aiming to develop models that are not only advanced but also reliable and adaptable.
-MJ's contributions to the field are poised to make significant impacts on both theoretical research and practical applications in AI and cognitive science.
+Javad Bayazi is an Artificial Intelligence (AI) Research Scientist at Hydro-Québec Research Institute ([IREQ](https://www.hydroquebec.com/innovation/en/technological-evolution/innovative-strength/)) where he focuses on developing innovative AI solutions for the renewable energy sector, with particular emphasis on foundation models and time series forecasting.
+Prior to this role, he was a PhD student at Mila - Quebec Artificial Intelligence Institute ([Mila](https://mila.quebec/en/)) and the Université de Montréal ([UdeM](https://www.umontreal.ca/en/)), working under the supervision of [Jocelyn Faubert](https://share.google/hmD2Gr798nd3lj6Fp) and [Irina Rish](https://share.google/8H2bym8xWPSTz5oJZ).
+Javad's research focuses on robustness and transfer learning in artificial neural networks, with recent work evaluating and developing foundation models and time series forecasting ([Google scholar profile](https://scholar.google.com/citations?user=QL5PQQgAAAAJ&hl=en)).
+He has dedicated his academic career to exploring the frontiers of AI, aiming to develop models that are not only accurate but also reliable and adaptable.
+Javad's contributions to the field are poised to make significant impacts on both theoretical research and practical applications in AI and cognitive science.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->